caltechlibrary/newt/README.md

 > Wait, what about my custom metadata needs?

-Metadata oriented applications tend to all need CRUD-L[^12] features.
+Metadata oriented applications share the following operations -- create, retrieve, update, delete and list.
+These are called CRUD-L[^12] features.
 Customization tend towards data models.
 Newt's configuration file includes simple YAML description of your data models.
 It uses the data model to render configuration, middleware and templates.
 Newt's data router ties them all together into an application using service oriented architecture.

 Newt provides:

+- a simple data modeler
 - code generation
 - template engine
 - data routing

-Extending your basic CRUD-L application can be done through integrating additional data routes and services or through customizing the generated code.
+You can extend your application through browser side enhancements, adding additional data routes and pipelines or through customizing the generated code.

+[^12]: CRUD-L, acronym meaning, "Create, Read, Update, Delete and List" or alternately "Create, Retrieve, Update, Delete and List".
+These are the basic actions used to manage metadata.

 ## Does Newt clean my house or make cocktails?